 Biotin may be part of the vitamin B family, but it gets an A+ for its beauty benefits.
 This includes providing radiant skin, faster hair growth and strong nails.
 The latter is what we're focusing on today.

 Got questions about biotin for nails?
-The beauty experts got the answers.
+The beauty experts are serving the answers.
 Keep reading for more.

 Nails are more than included in biotin's beauty package.
 In fact, it's one of its specialties.